 After launching many custom Showit website designs for my clients, I found that most questions that come up are regarding Showit SEO.
 I used to send a version of the below guide to my clients.
 However, I decided to make this guide publicly available, too.
 So, if you are looking for the most Complete Guide on How to SEO your Showit website you are at the right place.

 Oh, and if you are not currently using Showit but are eager to find out more about the Showit platform, be sure to check my Showit Review article.
-The article contains information I gathered by using and designing for the Showit platform for years.
+The article contains information I gathered by using and designing for Showit’s platform for years.
 So make sure to check The Complete Showit Review – Pros and Cons You Need to Know.
-The first version of this article was written back in 2020 but I always update all information with the latest Showit platform updates, improvements & features.
+The first version of this article was first written back in 2020 but I constantly update all information with the latest Showit platform updates, improvements & features.